electron-plumber/electron-big-book/docs/math/0 Core Courses/26 Chapter7 analytic geometry Module1 cartesian coordinate system Module2 straight lines upper.md

   :::
 ---

-# Module 7–02 Straight Line
+# Module 7–02 Straight Lines

 ## 1.Angle of Inclination
 - The angle formed between a straight line and the positive direction of the x-axis is called the angle of inclination, denoted as $\alpha$, where $\alpha \in [0, \pi)$.